-“Broadway Boogie Woogie” by Piet Mondrian was created shortly after the artist moved to New York in 1940.
-Compared to his previous work, the canvas is divided into many more smaller squares.
+“Broadway Boogie Woogie” by Piet Mondrian was created after the artist moved to New York in 1940.
+Compared to his earlier work, the canvas is divided into many more smaller squares.
 Although Mondrian spent most of his career creating highly abstract work not directly related to reality, this painting was inspired by the real-world examples of the city grid of Manhattan, and the Broadway boogie-woogie, a type of music that Mondrian loved.
 The piece is made up of shimmering squares of bright colour that leap from the canvas, and seem to shimmer, drawing the viewer into those neon lights of New York.

 This painting is a more complex version of his well-known work of abstraction “Composition with Red Blue and Yellow” in which thick, black brushwork define the borders of the different geometric figures.
 This painting is a product of the Dutch De Stijl movement, and Mondrian is regarded as the most prominent artist of the movement.
 He proclaimed in 1914:

 “Art is higher than reality and has no direct relation to reality.
 To approach the spiritual in art, one will make as little use as possible of reality, because the reality is opposed to the spiritual.”